matrix-org/matrix-spec-proposals/proposals/3706-partial-state-in-send-join.md

 ## Alternatives

  * In future, the list of event types to omit could be expanded.
 (Some rooms may have large numbers of other state events).

-For now, this has been descoped, but could be revisited in future MSCs.
+   Currently, `m.room.member` events are by far the biggest problem.
+For example, a `/send_join` request for Matrix HQ returns approximately 85000 events in `state`, of which all but 44 are `m.room.member`.

+   In order to reduce the scope of the change, we have therefore decided to focus on `m.room.member` events for now.
+Future MSCs might provde a mechanism for omitting other event types.

 ## Security considerations